 Competitive benchmarking is essentially what it sounds like — comparing your own facility or network performance with others.
 You can contrast your own benchmarks with facilities in your region, of similar size, or serving comparable patient populations.

-Functional benchmarking allows you to look outside your own vertical to incorporate effective strategies that might be new to your specialty or to healthcare in general.
+Functional benchmarking allows you to look outside your own industry to incorporate effective strategies that might be new to your specialty or to healthcare in general.
 This includes operational data such as building age, financial collections, IT systems and security, and more.

 For areas like IT, functional comparisons can be particularly helpful.
 Because healthcare providers interact with sensitive data, care facilities must be more vigilant than organizations outside the healthcare market.
-By analyzing the security measures of entities in other industries, healthcare leaders can implement the most effective strategies to reduce instances of hacking and data leakage.
+By analyzing the data security measures of entities in other industries, healthcare IT leaders can implement the most effective strategies to reduce instances of hacking and data leakage.

-Unlike the three prior benchmarking strategies, the purpose of generic benchmarking is solely to introduce out-of-the-box thinking.
+Unlike the three prior benchmarking strategies, the sole purpose of generic benchmarking is to introduce out-of-the-box thinking.
 Similar to functional benchmarking, generic benchmarking compares healthcare workflows and processes to comparable procedures in other industries.

 One example could be how providers collect patient feedback.
 Survey responses are often incentivized to encourage participation and are delivered via email or patient portals rather than sent in hard copy through the mail.